 The protoantler has a simple, dichotomous construction with no shaft clearly developed, and it is obliquely inserted over the pedicle in IPS12180 (Figure 2d, f).
 There are clearly defined longitudinal grooves and ridges born just below the fork, indicating integumentary covering differences between the protoantler and the pedicle.
 This type of insertion is more evident in IPS14572 (Figure 2b).
 Another specimen badly preserved (IPS22839) shows the medial ridges beginning at a different level than the lateral ones, also indicating that the base is inclined relative to the longitudinal axis.
 Hence, the pedicle/protoantler transition is more clearly defined than in Procervulus.

 The protoantler base is somewhat larger than the pedicle top.
 No coronet-like structure (or protocoronet) appears clearly developed in IPS12180, but some ridges show a basal swelling.
 This is well represented by a pronounced postero-medial ridge that appears prominently between two postero-medial and posterior wide grooves.
 In IPS14572, there is also a large ridge furrowing a branch (the posterior branch if a similar orientation to IPS12180 is assumed).
 However, the ridge development decreases suddenly from its middle part onwards.
-In IPS14572 a few aligned pearls appear on the lateral side below the anterior branch (Figure 2a-b).
+In IPS14572 a few aligned pearls following the outline of the protoantler base (Figure 2a, b) appear on the lateral side below the anterior branch (Figure 2a-b).
 On the medial side an irregular ridge (apparently formed by pearls) rises up from the basal part of the anterior branch (Figure 2c).

 A wide channel appears on the anterior side of the protoantler base, especially on IPS14572 (Figure 2b).
 It is however smoother than that of the holotype of Acteocemas (Figure 3c, f).
 In IPS12180 the anterior side seems relatively flat, and the wide channel quickly splits because a ridge seems to begin more distally (though the anterior branch is sectioned from the base).
 A similar morphology is observed in IPS22839.

+Palaeohistological results

+The internal structure of IPS12180 (Figure 4, 5) shows that the appendage is composed of thick compact cortical bone and trabecular bone in the center.
+In the protoantler, the bone density is higher in the branch apices, but also in the medial/lateral sides of the bifurcation zone (Figure 4c) compared to the longitudinal mid-plane (Figure 4b).
+Interestingly, the bone density is also relatively high in the transition zone between the protoantler and the pedicle (Figure 4b), and decreases from the periphery to the center.
+Cross sections of the specimen (Figure 5) confirm how the trabecular bone in the center is being reduced to the longitudinal mid-plane in both the protoantler base (Figure 5b) and the pedicle top (Figure 5c).
+That is, the process of mineralisation seems to progress from lateral/medial to the longitudinal mid-plane, and not centrifugally as seen in Dicrocerus (Bubenik 1990a; Azanza et al. 2011).

 Discussion